+Our Board presently has seven members, including Jack Ball, Gisele Dion, Don Hardison, Vera Imper, Ph.D., Wenbin Jiang, Ph.D., Deborah Neff, and Ming Yan, Ph.D.
+Dr. Jiang's and Ms. Dion's term of office expires on the date of the Annual Meeting.
+Ms. Dion will no longer be on our Board following the expiration of her term at the Annual Meeting.

-Our Board presently has seven members.
-There are three directors currently serving on the Board in the class whose term of office expires on the date of the Annual Meeting, all of whom have been recommended for re-election to the Board by the Nominating and Corporate Governance Committee of the Board: Jack Ball, Vera Imper, Ph.D. and Ming Yan, Ph.D.
-Mr. Ball and Dr. Yan were previously elected by the stockholders to serve on the Board.
-Dr. Imper was appointed by the Board to fill a vacancy on the Board in December 2021, as recommended by our Nominating and Corporate Governance Committee.
-If elected at the Annual Meeting, each of these nominees would serve until our 2026 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until his or her death, resignation or removal.
+The Board has nominated Dr. Jiang and Michael Holder for election as Class III directors at the Annual Meeting, as recommended by our Nominating and Corporate Governance Committee.
+If elected at the Annual Meeting, each of these nominees would serve until our 2027 annual meeting and until his successor has been duly elected and qualified, or until his earlier death, resignation or removal.
 It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
-Three of our directors attended our 2022 annual meeting of stockholders (the "2022 Annual Meeting").
+Four of our directors attended our 2023 annual meeting of stockholders (the "2023 Annual Meeting").

-The following table sets forth the Class II nominees for election at the Annual Meeting and our other directors who will continue in office after the Annual Meeting, their ages, independence, and position or office held with us as of March 31, 2023:
+The following table sets forth the Class III nominees for election at the Annual Meeting and our other directors who will continue in office after the Annual Meeting, their ages, independence, and position or office held with us as of March 31, 2024: